mertcumali/Image-Processing/README.md

 # Image-Processing
-Image Filtering and Face Detection Codes in Python
+Image Filtering and Face Detection Codes for 'Emotion Detection Project' in Python